compphil2mmae/compphil2mmae.github.io/content/en/authors/inga.bones/_index.md

   # - Alumni
 ---

-Inga Bones ist seit 2018 wissenschaftliche Mitarbeiterin am Department für Philosophie des Karlsruher Instituts für Technologie (KIT) und arbeitet vor allem zu Themen der angewandten Sprachphilosophie und der philosophischen Methodologie.
-Seit 2020 arbeitet Inga außerdem als Trainerin des [Forums für Streitkultur](https://forum-streitkultur.de/).
-Seit 2022 absolviert sie eine Weiterbildung zur philosophischen Praktikerin an der Universität Wien.
+Inga Bones has been a research assistant at the Department of Philosophy at the Karlsruhe Institute of Technology (KIT) since 2018 and works primarily on topics of applied philosophy of language and philosophical methodology.
+Since 2020, Inga has also been working as a trainer for the [Forum für Streitkultur (Forum for Dispute Culture)](https://forum-streitkultur.de/).
+Since 2022, she has been completing further training as a philosophical practitioner at the University of Vienna.
-Nach ihrem Studium der Philosophie, Germanistik und Linguistik in Düsseldorf und Stuttgart wurde Inga an der Universität Erlangen-Nürnberg mit einem Dissertationsprojekt zu Vagheit und dem [Sorites-Paradox](https://forum-streitkultur.de/) promoviert.
-Ihr Buch "[How To Swim in Sinking Sands: The Sorites Paradox and the Nature and Logic of Vague Language](https://brill.com/display/title/57559)" ist 2021 bei Brill|mentis erschienen.
-Eine Buchbesprechung ist 2021 in der [Zeitschrift für philosophische Forschung (Nr.
-75, Heft 3)](https://www.klostermann.de/epages/63574303.sf/de_DE/?ObjectPath=/Shops/63574303/Products/2575) erschienen.
+After studying philosophy, German and linguistics in Düsseldorf and Stuttgart, Inga completed her doctorate at the University of Erlangen-Nuremberg with a dissertation project on vagueness and the [Sorites Paradox](https://forum-streitkultur.de/).
+Her book "[How To Swim in Sinking Sands: The Sorites Paradox and the Nature and Logic of Vague Language](https://brill.com/display/title/57559)" was published by Brill|mentis in 2021.
+A book review was published in 2021 in [Zeitschrift für philosophische Forschung (Nr.
+75, Heft 3)](https://www.klostermann.de/epages/63574303.sf/de_DE/?ObjectPath=/Shops/63574303/Products/2575).
-Im Rahmen ihres Forschungsprojekts zu Hate Speech hat Inga 2021 eine von der Fritz-Thyssen-Stiftung geförderte Tagung organisiert, deren Beiträge 2023 in einer [Sonderausgabe des Journal of Applied Philosophy](https://onlinelibrary.wiley.com/toc/14685930/2023/40/5) herausgegeben wurden.
-In der Lehre verantwortet Inga die Einführung in die Theoretische Philosophie.
-Ihre anderen Lehrveranstaltungen umfassen Themen aus der Sprachphilosophie, der Philosophie des Geistes und Erkenntnistheorie.
+As part of her research project on hate speech, Inga organised a conference funded by the Fritz Thyssen Foundation in 2021, the contributions of which were published in a [special issue of the Journal of Applied Philosophy](https://onlinelibrary.wiley.com/toc/14685930/2023/40/5) in 2023.
+In her teaching, Inga is responsible for the Introduction to Theoretical Philosophy.
+Her other courses include topics from the philosophy of language, philosophy of mind and epistemology.